junxit/us-congress-bills-110/metadata.md

 - 2007-03-21 — Placed on the Union Calendar, Calendar No. 35.
 - 2007-03-21 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-62.
 - 2007-03-21 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 110-62.
+- 2007-03-26 — Considered under suspension of the rules. (consideration: CR H3041-3052)
+- 2007-03-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1195.
+- 2007-03-26 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-26 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
+- 2007-03-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3041-3050)
+- 2007-03-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3041-3050)